MrNavaStar/SQLib/README.md

 ```
 Table playerData = new Table("PlayerData");
 ```
-In order to store data in the table you need a dataContainer object.
+In order to store data in the table you need a DataContainer object.
 This will simply provide a way to handle your data in an object orientied manner:
 ```
 DataContainer player = new DataContainer(playerUuid);
 playerData.put(player);
 ```
-Finally, you can use the dataContainer to put, get, and drop data:
+Finally, you can use the DataContainer to put, get, and drop data:

 ```
 player.put("NickName", "Bob Ross");